Michael-Cave/lucid-homework/README.md

 Accpets the arguments of: <source_file_path> <destination_directory_path>

-Automatically converts all Windows filepaths to WSL mounted filepaths so long as the LucidLink filespace is set up like a drive.

 Firstly, it copies the <source_file> to the <destination_directory> via rsync.
 When that completes, it moves to the next step.

 Second, it makes an HTTP GET request and watches the <dirtyBytes> field of the returned JSON with a retry interval of 1s.
 When that resolves as "0" it moves on to the final step.

 Finally, it sends an empty HTTP PUT request.

-# Known Issues:
-I, personally, can't get WSL to communicate with the target HTTP server on Windows <http://localhost:8280/cache/info>.
-The port will change depending on which LucidLink filespace you're accessing, check which port your target filespace is listening on with "Lucid list" in powershell or commandprompt first and adjust the ```url``` value in the functions ```check_dirty_bytes``` and ```send_put_request```.

-You'll also need to change the domain name in the HTTP requests to whatever you can get to successfully communicate from WSL to Windows.